eadf/toxicblend.rs/README.md

 This percentage is applied to the largest dimension of the AABB and that value is used as the Ramer–Douglas–Peucker distance.
 Works on 3D linestrings/polylines.

-This percentage change makes it possible to simplify really small objects without having to scale them up, simplify and then scale them down again.
+This percentage change makes it possible to simplify tiny objects without having to scale them up, simplify and then scale them down again.

 ### Knife intersect